- 2 Minutes to read

 This tradeoff is described in the following table:

-System stability | The system can withstand a surge in usage. | The system is very sensitive to usage surges. |
+The system is very sensitive to usage surges.

-Cost | You pay for excess resources. | You pay only for resources that are actually used. |
+You pay only for resources that are actually used.

 Zesty Disk real-time autoscaling solves this conflict in the most efficient way, allocating the smallest size filesystem that can withstand the greatest usage surge, based on your usage patterns.